Violent splinter group mars peace deal with Pakistan Taliban

 EXPERIENCED COMMANDER

-Investigators say Qasmi, a 38-year-old from the central province of Punjab, is experienced in organising joint operations against Pakistani cities, using fighters drawn from the country's Punjabi heartland and tribal lands bordering Afghanistan.
+Investigators say Qasmi, a 38-year-old from the central province of Punjab, is experienced in organizing joint operations against Pakistani cities, using fighters drawn from the country's Punjabi heartland and tribal lands bordering Afghanistan.

 "Ahrar-ul-Hind could be the new name of one of several Punjabi factions that Taliban insurgents have teamed up with," said one official involved in investigating Monday's attack.